sebecjeanluc/TAKKawamura_protofolio/README.md

 ## Important note

 This is the Takuya's portfolio mock-up for the bootcamp project.
+The design is provided.
 Some of the works are just an illustration and links will take you to a random website.

 ### Website Preview